KasaiKemono/Zeiterfassung/README.md

 ### CONTACT

-If any desire to contact me arise, you can do so under kasai.kemono@gmail.com and I'll reply as soon as possible
+If any desire to contact me arise, you can do so under kasai.kemono@gmail.com, or on github.com/KasaiKemono and I'll reply as soon as possible
 ## LICENSE

 Attribution-ShareAlike 4.0 International